What are external resources?

 HTML Can Be An External Resource Too

-To use another Pen's HTML in the HTML of a new Pen, you include the URL in triple square brackets anywhere you'd like.
+To use another Pen's HTML in the HTML of a new Pen, you include the URL in triple square brackets in the HTML panel.
 Here's some example HTML where another Pen's HTML is dropped into the middle:

 <h1>Some Other Pen</h1> [[[http://codepen.io/chriscoyier/pen/zDGkw]]] <p>Yadda yadda yadda.</p>